What is Mediation In Divorce?

-• Mediation is a lot less costly than a court trial or a series of litigation.
+- Cost-Effective: Mediation is less costly than court trials or litigation series.

 The Mediation Process